lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     brew install lxc

 ### Windows builds

+!!! note "Note:"
+	The builds for Windows only include the client, not the server.
+	{: .p-noteadm }

 Native builds of the LXD client for Windows can be [found here](https://ci.appveyor.com/project/lxc/lxd/branch/master/artifacts).

 ### Installing from source